Chassis/Chassis/docs/config.rst

 **Key**: ``apt_mirror``

-To speed up package installation, Chassis will tell Ubuntu to use the closest mirror to you, rather than the main mirror (``ubuntu.com``).
+To speed up package installation, Chassis can tell Ubuntu to use the closest mirror to you, rather than the main mirror (``ubuntu.com``).
 This typically speeds up installation by decreasing latency, however it may cause slowness with some slower or badly-behaving mirrors.

-You can tell Chassis to avoid doing this by setting ``apt_mirror: No``
+You can tell Chassis to do this by setting ``apt_mirror: Yes``

 If you have a specific mirror you'd like to use, you can set this as the value instead, such as: